Section 8 Program Details

 Landlord's Responsibilities

-The role of the landlord in the Section 8 program is to provide decent, safe, and sanitary housing to a tenant at a reasonable rent.
+Section 8 landlords must provide decent, safe, and sanitary housing to a tenant at a reasonable rent.
 The dwelling unit must pass the program's housing standards and be maintained up to those standards as long as the owner receives housing assistance payments.
 In addition, the landlord is expected to provide the services agreed to as part of the lease signed with the tenant and the contract signed with the Housing Authority.

 Housing Authority's Responsibilities

-The HA administers the voucher program locally.
+The Housing Authority (Osceola County Housing Office ) administers the voucher program locally.
 The HA provides a family with the rental assistance that enables the family to seek out suitable housing and the HA enters into a contract with the landlord to provide rental assistance payments on behalf of the family.
 If the landlord fails to meet his/her obligations under the lease, the HA has the right to terminate assistance payments.

 HUD's Responsibilities